leonjouet/github-repo-explorer-agent/README.md

-# GitHub repo explorer agent
+# GREA - GitHub Repository Explorer Agent

 An AI-powered system for exploring and asking questions about GitHub repositories.
 Ask natural language questions and get answers based on the repository's code, structure, and relationships.